chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 #### Conclusion

 Intersection Observer is a powerful API.
-It lets you implment lazy loading for resources loading and reach performance and architectural application pattern that I had a chance to see only in mobile native apps.
+It lets you implement lazy loading for resources loading and reach performance and architectural application pattern that I had a chance to see only in mobile native apps.
 The web is filling the gap with native apps, and Intersection Observer are another demonstration that the 90% of the existing native mobile apps could become powerful web apps.
 As a consequence of the fact that in my daily job I'm still a native mobile app developer, I'm still following the iOS, Android and React Native scene and I'm still studying all the new tools and SDKs improvement released by Apple, Google and Facebook.
 But, you know, technology goes fast I have to be prepared for the future :relaxed:.
 Sooo, long live Intersection Observer!!!
 Web applications will be much more performant with your help :green_heart:.